roastduck/destroyer_2d/BUILD.md

 Double-click on `Destroyer2D.xcodeproj` to open the project in Xcode.
 Select "Product -> Build" from the menu.

 You will get executable `bin/Destroyer2D`.

+You can perform a Debug build as described in Linux section.